 After we ate, we went through Immigration/TSA.
 Their list of things that need to be our of your bag is pretty long, so make sure you give yourself enough time.

-why people? you should already know you can’t get through with this stuff.
 I do wonder what they do with it at the end of the day.

 We found a play area, so and of course Aiden had to burn off some energy!
 Yay for play areas at the airport.
 This one wasn’t big, but still fun for a 3 year old.
 Seriously, more airports need to have play areas for kids.
 Layovers are no fun, and this is the best way to keep kids active while waiting.
 I wish airports had lounges for kids.
 I’d totally pay for it.